MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

     MeasureOneQubit();
 ```

-In Jupyter Notebooks, you don't need to use a `namespace` or `@EntryPoint()`.
-You can instead call an operation or function directly, as in the last line of this Q# program.
+Jupyter Notebooks don't require a `namespace` or `@EntryPoint()`.
+Instead, you can call an operation or function directly, as in the last line of this Q# program.
 And unlike VS Code, Jupyter Notebooks don't display program results by default, so the `Message` statement is necessary.

 For an example of quantum programming with Q# and Python in Jupyter Notebooks, see [Get started with Q# programs and VS Code](xref:microsoft.quantum.submit-jobs?pivots=ide-jupyter).